Avilaaiops/SpeechRecognitionClient/README.md

 # Cloud Speech-to-Text API Example

-This directory contains an Android example that uses the [Cloud Speech-to-Text API](https://cloud.google.com/speech-to-text/) with the [Google Cloud Client Library for Java]
+This directory contains an Updated Android example that uses the [Cloud Speech-to-Text API](https://cloud.google.com/speech-to-text/) with the [Google Cloud Client Library for Java]